 You recognize this truth in other aspects of life more easily.
 If you have an addiction, you will feed the addiction (addiction being an imbalance taken to its most dangerous and extreme).
 An alcoholic will crave more alcohol.
 A less dangerous example, but still unhealthy: if you crave sugar, you will eat more sugar which will set you up for a blood sugar crash which you will want to fix by eating more sugar.
 Feeding the imbalance.
 Literally.

 The easiest physical example of this is when a student wants to "stretch out" their tight shoulders.
 Most folks with tight shoulders will then reach their arms forward, rounding their upper back and pulling their shoulder blades apart.
 That is an exaggeration of the shape of their upper back is already in from hunching forward over desks, computers, in cars, etc. Or they'll pull one arm across their chest using the other arm for leverage.
-Given that most folks already have shoulder blades that are pulled too wide apart across the back, this only takes the upper back further out of balance. o truly balance out the upper body, they'd need to open the collar bones, reaching their arms behind them.
+Given that most folks already have shoulder blades that are pulled too wide apart across the back, this only takes the upper back further out of balance.
+To truly balance out the upper body, they'd need to open the chest and extend the collar bones, reaching their arms behind them.
 But on the rare occasion when I see someone actually do that, they immediately follow it with a stretching forward motion.
 Because leaving the chest open is so unfamiliar, they will return themselves to their imbalance.
 They feed the imbalance.

 We choose yoga poses to practice on the mat based on how familiar they feel in the body.
 Most of us pick the poses and the practice that is easiest, the things we already can do.
 Not that anyone should hurt themselves, but in order to bring balance in to the body, you have to wake up that which is asleep.
 You have to get out of the familiar.
 And then try to stay in that new and unfamiliar place.